Julian-O/PySLOBS/README.md

   too rapidly.
 * Notifications subtype may be `NEWS`, which is not mentioned in the documentation.
 * When a source is added, the `source_updated` callback may also be triggered an arbitrary number of times.

-## Breaking API Changes:

-### Version 2.0.0

-* `SlobsConnection.close()` is now a regular method, and not a co-routine.
-Do not await it.
-* There are no longer any identifiers called `id`.
-Method parameters and property fields are now all called `id_`, to avoid shadowing the built-in function.